buddhaman/AnymaEngine/Readme.md

  - IDEA: Genetic playback, show entire evolution of phenotype as animation.

 #### TODO
-- Use world inside editor screen.
+- Move rendering to world and reuse world code in the editor.
 - Fix the scale of the agents.
 - Plants should sleep when no interaction.
+(This also fixes the constant rotation).
 - Make tools to visualize genes and gene changes such that agent phenotype can be designed properly.
 - Design genes such that limbs appear and disappear gradually.
 - Create food.
 Make bushes with berries and herbivore agents have to stand still and collect.